 Our allies, however, understand why we care so much about the dog we asked to be part of our family.
 They may not want what we have, but they get it.
 They are going to hold your hand through the tough decisions, they are going to sit with you at the bar on a rough day, they aren’t judging you (though they may be concerned for you), they are going to tell you its ok, they are going to listen, and sometimes they will just simply acknowledge you exist.

 Allies Come in All Types

-Pet Professionals: Pet pros are not all created equal, so finding the ones that you and your dog loves is important so you can add them to your ally bank!
-We have been lucky enough to find a trainer that will answer all my questions and loves my dog even if they are disrupting class with their barking.
+Pet pros are not all created equal.
+Finding the ones that you and your dog loves is important so you can add them to your ally bank!
+My family has been lucky enough to find a trainer that will answer all my questions and loves my dog even if they are disrupting class with their barking.
 We go to a vet that gets down on the floor to pet my dog and showers with him treats.
 We use a dog walker that is flexible and looks forward to seeing our pups.
 These people make our lives easier and allow our lives to be filled with less anxiety.
 If there were ever an emergency, we know these people would be comfortable and kind to our dogs, and that means the world to us.

 Thank you to everyone who has treated us or another reactive dog and owner with kindness.
-Your acceptance means we aren’t isolated.
-We have allies that are willing to help us, stand up for us, and care about us.
+Your acceptance means we aren’t isolated and that we have allies that are willing to help us, stand up for us, and care about us.
 We are doing the best we can for our dogs and that can be a difficult and challenging road.
-We think that it’s worth it to help our dogs have healthy, happy, and long lives.
-We are thankful you support us!
+It’s worth it to help our dogs have healthy, happy, and long lives and we are thankful you support us!